paranext/paratext-bible-extensions/src/paratext-bible-word-list/README.md

 # paratext-bible-word-list

-Paratext.Bible Word List extension for Platform.Bible
+Paratext.Bible Wordlist extension for Platform.Bible

 <!-- Opening comment tag for Template Info Section.
 Ignore this for now.
 More info in [Hide Template Info](#hide-template-info).